Chapter 25 : Carry That Weight

 Carol Whitby looked at us with wide eyes.
 “All I heard is that someone’s been injured, they were just taking her to St. Mungo’s a few minutes ago.”

-“There were like ten Death Eaters in the tower!” someone else supplied.
+“I heard there were Death Eaters in the tower!” someone else supplied.

 By the time we got to lunch, we had talked to enough people and had a pretty good idea what had occurred, unless the tale had been altered significantly before getting passed on to us secondhand, or fifth-hand, as it were.
 Two Death Eaters had found a way to get into the castle.
 They had shown up on the West Tower, and on their way in, attacked a student before being discovered and caught.
 The Death Eaters had been taken to Azkaban, the high-security wizard prison, but Artemis Jones, a sixth-year Hufflepuff, had been taken to St. Mungo’s, as she’d been found critically injured and barely alive.

 The Great Hall was abuzz with discussion at lunch.
 “How did they get in?”
-I heard Russell asking Andrew Derrick.
+I heard Hector asking Andrew Derrick.

 “And what were they trying to do?
 There were just two of them.”

-“Who knows if we’ll ever find out,” said Hector.
+“Who knows if we’ll ever find out,” said Russell.
 “But at least they’re in Azkaban now.”

 Dumbledore made a brief announcement at lunch about what had happened, so as to clear up any confusion, and to assure us that the protective spells on the castle would be improved immediately, and there’d be Ministry workers here for a couple of days until that was sorted out.